consciouslifestyle

 But, digging deeper, where does our wastefulness come from?
 When did we start wasting so much?

 The fact that masses can be easily manipulated is quite scary.
-The fact that given a sense of comfort, we avoid thinking, is not a good sign.
+The fact that offered a sense of comfort, we avoid thinking altogether, is even more troubling.

-By the way, walking through our journey, we acknowledge our mistakes.
-Our eyes are open, so we want to change for the better.
+By the way, along our journey, we’ve come to acknowledge our mistakes.
+With open eyes, we are committed to changing for the better.

-Whether fashion waste or any other kind, consciousness reflects itself on many levels and layers.
+Whether fashion waste or any other kind, consciousness manifets on many levels and layers.

-First of all, please stop wasting food!
-Then, whenever you are tired of something, consider other options before tossing it.
+First and foremost, stop wasting food!
+Then, whenever you grow tired of something, explore other options before throwing it away.

 Even in the case of fashion, please don’t throw away clothes you don’t want anymore.